Los Angeles Rams vs. San Francisco 49ers NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Over/under insights

-- Los Angeles and its opponents have combined to score more than 44 points in 12 of 16 games this season.
+- Los Angeles and its opponents have gone over the current 44-point total in 12 of 16 games (75%) this season.

-- San Francisco and its opponents have combined to score more than 44 points in 10 of 16 games this season.

-- The two teams combine to score 52.3 points per game, 8.3 more than the over/under in this contest.

 - The Rams and their opponents have scored an average of 49.7 points per game in 2021, 5.7 more than Sunday's total.

-- The 46.9 PPG average total in 49ers games this season is 2.9 points more than this game's over/under.
+- The 44-point over/under for this game is 2.9 points below the 46.9 points per game average total in 49ers games this season.

 Rams stats and trends

-- So far this season, the Rams have been installed as favorites by a 4-point margin or more nine times and are 4-5 ATS in those games.
+- So far this season, the Rams have been installed as favorites by a 4-point margin or more nine times and are 4-5 ATS in those contests.

-- Los Angeles' games this year have gone over the point total in 50% of its opportunities (eight times in 16 games with a set point total).
+- Los Angeles' games this year have gone over the total in eight out of 16 opportunities (50%).

 - Los Angeles is 7-4 against the spread and 10-1 overall in games when it puts up more than 21.3 points.

-- This year, the Rams have turned the ball over 21 times, three more than the 49ers' takeaways (18).
+- The Rams have turned the ball over three more times (21 total) than the 49ers have forced a turnover (18) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the 49ers.